marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

         return {"success": False,"errors": [str(error)]}
 ```

 The resolver is really a bridge between the schema and the return value.
 This one uses the Post model to get the results from the database and then wraps it in exactly the way that the schema expect, if you leave out "success" for example you will get an error.
-Note the "obj" and "info", they are two of the arguments that are always handed in to and they contain the object that contains the result returned from the resolver on the parent field and information about the execution state of the query, including the field name, path to the field from the root.
+Note the "obj" and "info" arguments, these are always handed in to the resolver and they contain the object with the result returned from the resolver on the parent field and information about the execution state of the query, including the field name and path to the field from the root.
 These are not used here.

 > Add something about the args and context arguments